ChocolateLoverRaj/catan-gen/README.md

 ## Usage

 Simply run the `catan_gen.py` Python script from terminal.
 A REPL will prompt the user for board parameters/presets.
+The randomized board with the highest normalized score is displayed.

 `> python catan_gen.py`